Iowa meth kingpin Dustin Honken executed, third federal execution his week

 Wesley Ira Purkey was the second man to be put to death two days later, after being convicted in the 1998 kidnapping and killing of 16-year-old Jennifer Long, whose body was dismembered, burned and dumped in a septic pond.

-That same year, Purkey also was convicted in a state court in Kansas after using a claw hammer to kill an 80-year-old woman who had polio.
+That same year, Purkey was also convicted in a state court in Kansas after using a claw hammer to kill an 80-year-old woman who had polio.

 CLICK HERE FOR THE FOX NEWS APP

-Honken was convicted in 2004, with the jury recommending a death sentence.
-U.S. District Judge Mark Bennett -- who claimed to mostly oppose the death penalty -- said, “I am not going to lose any sleep if he is executed,” The AP reported.
+After Honken was convicted in 2004, the jury recommended a death sentence.
+U.S. District Judge Mark Bennett -- who claimed to mostly oppose the death penalty -- said, “I am not going to lose any sleep if he is executed,” The Associated Press reported.

-Fox News' Vandana Rambaran, Greg Norman and Jake Gibson contributed to this report
+Fox News' Vandana Rambaran, Greg Norman, Jake Gibson and The Associated Press contributed to this report